DylanMashini/over-under-notebook/10 - Programming.md

 }
 ```

 In the catapult code, stuckCount is used to figure out if there is an error happening.
 For example, if something is preventing the catapult from winding, and it keeps winding for a long time, stuckCount increases until it hits a threshold.
 At that point, it resets the catapult by turning the motor off for a few seconds, then tries again.
-We reset stuckCount so it doesn't increment and hit it's limit throughout multiple cycles.
+We reset stuckCount so it doesn't increment and hit its limit throughout multiple cycles.

 #### Winding State
 The way that motors work in Vex, is that they maintain an absolute position throughout the program running.
 This is measured in encoder ticks.
 There are 1800 encoder ticks in one rotation.
-This absolute position starts at 0 when you initialize the motor, and increases as the motor rotates.
+This absolute position starts at 0 when you initialize the motor and increases as the motor rotates.
 When you want to move the motor to a specific position, you give it an absolute position.
 This means that if you want to reset the motor back to where it started rotating less than one full rotation in the positive direction, you'd need to set it to go to the next multiple of 1800.
 In this code, we have a variable called ``absoluteNextZero`` that represents the next absolute position where the robot is at its initial position.
 For this code, assume that the robot's initial position was all the way down where we want the catapult to lock.

 Here is the code used for the ``WINDING`` state of the catapult.